RomanDubovskyi/InternetShop/README.md

  * Run InjectDataController by URL = .../internet_shop_war_exploded/InjectDataController to create default users.

 After that you will have access to **Admin**(login: "admin", password "admin") and **User**(login: "user", password: "user") accounts.

+In case you don't want to install MySQL there is as well implementation of DB that uses Storage Class /InternetShop/src/main/java/mate/academy/internetshop/dao/Storage.
+In order to user you just need to change dao implementation in Factory class.

 <hr>